jonwhittlestone/farmbox/README.md

 # farmbox

-An app for better workflow for farm shops that take in orders by xlsx.
+An Django app (Python 3.8) for better workflow for farm shops that take in orders by xlsx.
 Currently, it aids fulfillment by producing a generated xlsx to better enable staff to pick and pack the produce.

 This repo is to contain code for both `api` and `client`

 ![admin](screenshot.png)

+## What's next ..
+[ ] Plumbing in header metrics and tidy up
+[ ] Order spreadsheets ingestion from Dropbox
+[ ] Customer/Receipt sheets generation

+[ ] Separate customer model
+[ ] State Machine
+[ ] Stripe integration

 ## API